 Leslie Buckley asks High Court to withdraw INM inspectors

-Matter concerns investigation into alleged data breach at media group in 2014
+Matter concerns investigation into alleged data breach at Irish media group in 2014

 Leslie Buckley, the former chairman of Independent News & Media.
 Photograph: Dara Mac Donaill / The Irish Times